SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 - See [TOOLS.md](../guides/TOOLS.md) for a guide to tools
 - Check [RESOURCES.md](../guides/RESOURCES.md) for a list of references and other resources which might be handy.
-- Read [OPENOCD_WRITING.md](../guides/OPENOCD_WRITING.md) for a guide to uploading code onto a HiFive1 using OpenOCD
+- Read [OPENOCD\_WRITING.md](../guides/OPENOCD_WRITING.md) for a guide to uploading code onto a HiFive1 using OpenOCD

 Without the [tools](../guides/TOOLS.md) you'll struggle to do much at all.

 ## Aims

 - Understand the very basics of compiling and inspecting RISC-V code.
-- Run a binary on Qemu and use some basic commands to inspect the state of the system.
+- Run a binary on QEMU and use some basic commands to inspect the state of the system.

 ## Compiling Our Toolchain Test

 We can test our toolchain using the files in this repo.

 **NOTE**: The linker-script used for these examples intentionally places code into a "weird" location in memory.
 Running `nothing.elf` on a HiFive1 might give strange results which you might not expect.
-The idea here is to use Qemu to check that our toolchain is doing what we expect; actually running stuff comes later.
+The idea here is to use QEMU to check that our toolchain is doing what we expect; actually running stuff comes later.

 Building the binaries is simple; you can check the underlying `Makefile` for details of the specific commands.